abdelhaqueidali/Layouts-for-Multiling-O-Keyboard/README.md

 <br> Before following these steps, copy a layout code that you want from the repository. then:
 <br>1.
 Open the keyboard, long press on space bar and drag it to layouts.
 <br>2.
 Click on DIY+
 <br>3.
-Click Paste to paste the copied layout code.
+Click Paste to paste the copied layout code, then Ok.
 <br>4.
 Enjoy it.
 # Importing Settings (Importing All the layouts at Once)
 If you want to Import all the layouts at once, go to settings folder in this repository and copy the settings code.